gdalle/phd-resources/pages/tutorials/zotero.md

 ### Plugins

 Zotero comes with a variery of community-developed [plugins](https://www.zotero.org/support/plugins) which can make your workflow easier.
-The most useful ones in my opinion are:

-- [Zotfile](http://zotfile.com/) for managing attachments and extracting notes from PDF
-- [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi) to handle missing DOIs
+#### Text editing

+- [Better BibTex](https://retorque.re/zotero-better-bibtex/) is essential if you want to use Zotero in Markdown or LaTeX editing.
 - [Word Processor Plugins](https://www.zotero.org/support/word_processor_integration) to use Zotero from Word, LibreOffice or Google Docs
+- [Zotero MdNotes](https://argentinaos.com/zotero-mdnotes/) is nice if you want to edit Markdown notes outside of Zotero.
+  > TODO: setup with single-file export and templates

+#### Managing attachments

+- [Zotfile](http://zotfile.com/) for managing attachments and extracting notes from PDF files
+- [Zotero Folder Import](https://github.com/retorquere/zotero-folder-import) to transition from a folder-based file management system
+- [Zotero Storage Scanner](https://github.com/retorquere/zotero-storage-scanner) to analyze missing or broken attachments

+#### Automatic metadata

+- [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi) to download missing DOIs
-- [Better BibTex](https://retorque.re/zotero-better-bibtex/) to use Zotero from LaTeX or Markdown
+- [Zotero CitationCounts](https://github.com/eschnett/zotero-citationcounts) to add citation counts from various databases

 ### To go further

 Other tutorials:

 - <https://zestedesavoir.com/tutoriels/2041/gerez-votre-bibliographie-avec-zotero/>